Milkomeda98/CKD-TransBTS/README.md

         --workers 1 --mode "test"
     ```

-- Download the pre-trained model from the [Google Drive](https://drive.google.com/file/d/1gQLQzx2g9_BFhI_rpOfDfERLozHX7pOg/view?) and place it in the  `"CKD_Inference"` folder under the `"best_model"` folder.
+- You can also test our model directly by:

   ```
   python main.py --exp-name = "CKD_Inference" \
       --device 0 --dataset-folder "dataset/" \
       --batch-size 1 --workers 1 --mode "test"
   ```

+To test our method directly, you should download the [checkpoint](https://drive.google.com/file/d/1gQLQzx2g9_BFhI_rpOfDfERLozHX7pOg/view?) and place it in the `"CKD_Inference"` folder under the `"best_model"` folder.

 ## Result